Skip to main content

 Available actions can include:

-• Preview – open the workspace resources in a separate browser window.
+• Preview – open the current workspace training in a separate browser window.

 • Download – download the workspace files.